akeneo/pim-helpcenter/content/updates/2020-09/2-New-features-for-the-rules-engine.md

 ::: meta-data type="New" features="Rules engine, Productivity" available="late September" link-to-doc="../articles/manage-your-rules.html#duplicate-a-rule"
 :::

-In order to avoid re-writing the whole rule, you are now able to duplicate it in two clicks!
-Indeed, sometimes, you may have very similar rules with only one condition that is different, for instance.
+In order to avoid re-writing a whole rule, you are now able to duplicate it in two clicks!
+Indeed, sometimes, you may have very similar rules with only one condition that is different.
 What a time saver, isn't it? :wink:

 ![Duplicate your rule](../img/Rules_Duplicate.png)